abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/preface.md

 # Preface

-*...
-Even as a mother protects with her life her child, her only child ...*
+*Even as a mother protects with her life her child, her only child ...*

 That boundless, unconditional love of a mother: An image that I will forever carry in my heart is of my own mother as she waited for death to